 “Passion” Is Unreasonable

 When we call something a “passion,” it implies lifelong devotion and intense focus.
-“Passions” sound like they should be big, important, world-changing ideals.
-The word literally means “strong and barely controllable emotion.”
+“Passions” sound like big, important, world-changing ideals.
+The word means “strong and barely controllable emotion.”
 Its second meaning is to describe Jesus’ crucifixion.

-That’s a bit much to expect from people – especially your eight-year-olds.
-(Now, yes, some of your eight-year-olds will have a passion.
+That’s a bit much to expect – especially of your eight-year-olds.
+Sure, some of your eight-year-olds will have a passion.
 That’s great.
 Encourage it.
-But don’t expect it from every person).

 My “Passion” Is Just An “Interest”